picselliahq/picsellia-end-to-end-project/README.md

 ## 1. Create a project

-To grant that you have an overview on the different experiments, you start by creating a project by navigating to the **Projects tab** as shown below:
+To grant that you have an overview on the different experiments, you start by creating a project by navigating to the **Projects tab**, as shown below:

 ![create_project](/docs/create_project.png)